neo3072/DS-AI-ML-Resources/Product Management and Design.md

 - Soft skills and scenario handling
     + Team estimates much longer than work should take
     + Team estimates much shorter than work should take
-    + Team is behind on delivery promises and/or deadlines and doesn't mention it until the last minute
+    + Team is behind on delivery promises and/or deadlines after having committed, and doesn't mention it until the last minute
+    + Delivery deadlines are close and you find out last minute that the requirements and/or what was asked of the team has been misunderstood, or missed completely.
+What to do in that situation, and also to prevent in the future.
     + Stakeholders do not understand why you're not prioritizing their feature requests and/or ideas for the product
-    +
+    + Stakeholders have unreasonable requests or time expectations
+    + The team needs your help getting questions answered, getting unblocked, understanding requirements, or is just giving status updates.
+They feel that a lot of detail is necessary to explain, when really you only need high level summaries and explanations.
+    + Suppose you need to split the product work so that one person handles the high level product vision, strategy, and prioritized roadmap.
+The other person is responsible for executing, developing, and delivering the roadmap at the team level.
+    + The development team thinks that a feature is stupid or unnecessary
+    + The stakeholders change immediate priority, but work is already in progress for suddenly de-prioritized features
+    + The team identifies many small features that are part of a larger epic, or master feature.
+Stakeholders would like to only do some of the features, but not all, and despite that the team things they're all critical.
+    + Stakeholders are constantly changing requirements, priorities, and/or increasing scope, but are unwilling to increase budget or move deadlines.
+    + Stakeholders need something developed and delivered by a fixed date, but the team estimates that it's impossible to accommodate, and it's also impossible to add any additional resources to the team to help.
+        * If you could add more resources to the team, what are some potential concerns in doing so?
+    + The roadmap and backlog is getting too large and contains too many features.

 <h2><a name="prioritization">Prioritization</a></h2>

-- JTBD and importance vs satisfaction (four quadrants) | underserved needs
+- JTBD and importance vs satisfaction (four quadrants) | under-served needs
     + Opportunity (top left)
     + Competitive market (top right)
     + Not worth going after (bottom half)